Forms relevant to PCard transactions can be found on Financial Services Forms.

 - An original invoice/receipt attached to the Notes and Attachments tab on the PCDO.
 Original invoices/receipts must include:

 - Any tip (may be handwritten)

 - A total that matches the charge to the PCard

 - A business purpose for the expenditure.
-The business purpose provides justification for WHY the expenditure was incurred, how it benefited the UA, and how it complied with all laws and regulations.
+The business purpose provides justification for why the expenditure was incurred, how it benefited the University of Arizona, and how it complied with all laws and regulations.
 For example:

 - Lab supplies for Dr. Owen’s research project

 - Office supplies for business or mission of the college or department